freenas/freenas-docs/userguide/jails.rst

    make install clean

-This port has configurable options.
-The first time this command is run, the configure screen shown in
-:numref:`Figure %s <config_set_audiotag_fig>`
+The first time this command is run, the configure screen shown in :numref:`Figure %s <config_set_audiotag_fig>` is displayed:
-is displayed: